Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

 # Sending messages

-Composition, parsing, and sending messages lie at the intersection of [TL-B schemas](/learn/overviews/TL-B), [transaction phases and TVM](/learn/tvm-instructions/tvm-overview.md).
+The composition, parsing, and sending of messages lie at the intersection of [TL-B schemas](/learn/overviews/TL-B) and [transaction phases and TVM](/learn/tvm-instructions/tvm-overview.md).

-Indeed, FunC exposes [send_raw_message](/develop/func/stdlib#send_raw_message) function which expects a serialized message as an argument.
+FunC exposes the [send_raw_message](/develop/func/stdlib#send_raw_message) function, which expects a serialized message as an argument.

-Since TON is a comprehensive system with wide functionality, messages which need to be able to support all of this functionality may look quite complicated.
+Since TON is a comprehensive system with wide functionality, messages that need to be able to support all of this functionality may look quite complicated.
 Still, most of that functionality is not used in common scenarios, and message serialization in most cases may be reduced to:

 ```func
   cell msg = begin_cell()
     .store_uint(0x18, 6)